DarkVypr/VyprBot/README.md

 # How can I get the bot in my chat?

 If you would like this bot to be added to your chat, make sure to read [the commands page](https://darkvypr.com/commands) before asking.
 After reading, you can use the !suggest command in the bot's chat.
-Go to [its chat](https://twitch.tv/vyprbot) and use the !vbsuggest command.
+Go to [the bots chat](https://twitch.tv/vyprbot) and use the !vbsuggest command.
 Example: "`!vbsuggest I would like the bot to be added to my chat!`".
-Once I read the suggestion, you will recieve a DM on Twitch from the bot saying if you were accepted or denied.
+Once I read the suggestion, you will receive a DM on Twitch from the bot saying if you were accepted or denied.
 I probably wont deny any bot addition requests, but some suggestions may be.